chrisgrieser/nvim-origami/README.md

 }
 ```

 The `.setup()` call or `lazy`'s `opts` is required.
-Otherwise the plugin works out the box without any necessary further configuration.
+Otherwise the plugin works out of the box without any necessary further configuration.

 ## Configuration